-Originally developed in the 1950s as a surgical anesthetic, the drug was soon discontinued after it was found to cause agitation, hallucinations and irrational thinking in patients waking up from its effects.
-It was used in veterinary medicine until 1978, after which it became illegal to use altogether.
+Originally developed in the 1950s as a surgical anesthetic, the drug was soon discontinued after it was found to cause agitation and mania, hallucinations, and irrational thinking in patients following its use.

 Here are some key points about PCP.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 What is PCP?